n8n-io/n8n-docs/docs/integrations/builtin/credentials/twake.md

 # Twake credentials

-You can use these credentials to authenticate the following nodes with Twake.
+You can use these credentials to authenticate the following nodes:

 - [Twake](/integrations/builtin/app-nodes/n8n-nodes-base.twake/)